-Kristi began her efforts in the transportation arena helping airlines and airports comply with the Air Carrier Access Act (ACAA) as well as Americans with Disabilities Act (ADA) after 12 years in the airline industry.
+Kristi J. Avalos began her efforts in the transportation arena helping airlines and airports comply with the Air Carrier Access Act (ACAA) as well as Americans with Disabilities Act (ADA) after 12 years in the airline industry.
 She expanded to include ground transportation issues and facilities because of her close association with the Department of Transportation.

 In 1993, she broadened her services to include consulting on all disability regulations (state and federal) and provide clear and accurate training to help people understand their responsibilities under each regulation.
 Training is still one of her specialties today.
 In early 1995, Accessology added services to include architectural plan reviews and final inspections in Texas on behalf of the Texas Department of Licensing and Regulation (TDLR).
 Through this program construction documents are reviewed for compliance with the related sections of the Texas Accessibility Standards (TAS) and a comprehensive report is developed for the architect designing the project.

 Kristi is licensed through the state of Texas to perform this service as well as several of her employees.
 Accessology now reaches beyond Texas and reviews plans in all 50 states in accordance with the applicable local, state and federal laws.
 Accessology expanded again in 2010 to add “Transition Plan Development” as a main service.
-Transition plans are required by all Title II entities and Kristi realized that the task was daunting to many municipalities and universities and so she and her team developed this as a specialty service and set out to provide assistance and help reduce municipal lawsuits.
+Transition plans are required by all Title II entities.
+Kristi realized that the task was daunting to many municipalities and universities so she and her team developed this as a specialty service and set out to provide assistance and help reduce municipal lawsuits.

-We are proud to have assisted school districts, universities, small, medium and large municipalities and State governmental entities with very diverse needs in their transition plan development process.
+We are proud to have assisted school districts, universities, small, medium and large municipalities and state governmental entities with very diverse needs in their transition plan development process.
 Accessology is considered a national leader in providing accessibility consulting services and is dedicated solely to all facets of access compliance.
 While staying focused on access issues is vital to our firm, it also enables us to provide the best and most current information to our clients.
 We see this both as good business and good risk management for our clients.

 Our alliance with local, state and national disability organizations and governmental entities allows us to assist architects, designers and building owners in many phases of a project, from conceptualization to final design to project completion.
 Most of the confusion associated with compliance with disability regulations stems from the application of the standards to a specific project, not the standards themselves.
 Our services ensure accurate and timely answers to very complex problems regarding full access.
 This allows our clients to concentrate on other important matters, with full confidence that accessibility related issues are being addressed.
 As a team, we are proud to have been included on numerous multi-million dollar projects and to have been instrumental in providing accessibility compliance during all stages.